OpenNHP/opennhp/README.md

 ## Solution: OpenNHP Fixes the Network Visibility Control

 **OpenNHP** is the open-source implementation of the NHP protocol.
-It is designed with security-first principles, implementing a true zero-trust architecture at the *OSI Session Layer*.
+It is cryptography-driven and designed with security-first principles, implementing a true zero-trust architecture at the *OSI Session Layer*.

 ![OpenNHP as the OSI 5th layer](docs/images/OSI_OpenNHP.png)